University of Canterbury Students' Association: Organisation

-USCA is funded by students and is governed by a constitution through 12 elected representatives.
-Since its inception the association has grown into a diverse organisation with an annual turnover of around $7.0 million, approximately half of which is catering-related and approximately 15% of which is derived from student membership levies.
+USCA is funded by students and is governed by a constitution through 14 elected representatives.
+Since its inception the association has grown into a diverse organisation with an annual turnover of around $20 million, approximately 20% of which is derived from student membership levies and a significant portion of the rest coming from the UCSA's commercial ventures.

-The UCSA office was previously situated in the James Hight Building following the 2011 Christchurch earthquake, after which the UCSA Building was deemed unsafe.
+The UCSA office was previously situated in the Puaka-James Hight Building following the 2011 Christchurch earthquake, after which the UCSA Building was deemed unsafe.
 The Undercroft was redeveloped as a student space.
 A new USCA building opened in July 2019.

-The association provides services ranging from an Early Learning Centre to a Chaplaincy team through to student bars and cafes; from Student Job Search to places to spend free time by way of the 120 clubs and societies.
+The association provides services ranging from Early Learning Centres to an Advocacy and Welfare team through to student bars and cafes; from Student Job Search to places to spend free time by way of the 160+ clubs and societies.

-The UCSA operates a number of other facilities spread around the campus including The Foundry Bar and Bentleys, cafes in the Engineering (Nuts 'n' Bolts) and James Hight Library (Otto, Oishii The Burg, The Wok, The Greek, Cafe 1894, Chilton's) buildings.
+The UCSA operates a number of other facilities spread around the campus including The Foundry and Bentleys Bar, cafes in Rātā | Engineering core (Nuts 'n' Bolts) and Puaka James Hight Library (Otto, Oishii, Food court, Cafe 1894, Chilton's) buildings.
 A second Early Learning Centre is situated on the corner of Montana & Ilam Roads.

 Students can receive academic advice and support through the Education Team, and social comment and entertainment by way of UCSA's media: Canta magazine.
 The association also runs other events like Orientation Week, Winterlude and the End of Lectures Tea Party.